Hicks Lower Elementary

 The focus of Bright Futures is to improve academic achievement, develop self-efficacy, and prepare elementary, middle, and high school students to transition to the next level of schooling.

-• Increase the experience of students transitioning to the next level (elementary to middle, middle to high school, high school to post-secondary)
+• Increase the experience of students transitioning to the next level

-- Increase the literacy of parents in the skills that will help their children in English Language Arts and math.
+• Increase the literacy of parents in the skills that will help their children in English Language Arts, Science, Technology, Engineering

-Bright Futures programs meet after school for three hours Monday through Thursday, 32 weeks during the school year and 6 weeks in the summer.
-Students participate daily in homework help, mentoring and service-learning and select from a rotating menu of clubs and activities.
-Clubs focusing on student interests in science, the arts, technology, engineering, culinary, physical fitness, personal development, and specific skills to support Social Emotional Learning (SEL) and a successful transition from elementary to middle and from middle to high school and to post secondary programs (college, university, career technical programs, etc).
+Bright Futures programs meet after school for two and a half hours Monday through Thursday, 32 weeks during the school year and 6 weeks in the summer.
+Students participate daily in homework help, targeted academic assistance, mentoring, and service-learning and select from a rotating menu of clubs and activities.
+Clubs focusing on student interests in science, the arts, technology, engineering, culinary, physical fitness, personal development, and specific skills to support Social Emotional Learning (SEL) and a successful transition from elementary to middle, from middle to high school and to post secondary programs (college, university, career technical programs, etc).